floooh/sokol/README.md

 - easier integration with other languages
 - easier integration into other projects
-- adds minimal size overhead to executables
+- adds only minimal size overhead to executables

 A blog post with more background info: [A Tour of sokol_gfx.h](http://floooh.github.io/2017/07/29/sokol-gfx-tour.html)